 Google's "People Also Ask" boxes contain high-value cluster keywords phrased exactly how users search.
 Expand each question in the PAA box to reveal additional related queries.
 These questions represent real search demand and often have lower competition than primary keywords.

 Scroll to the bottom of the SERP and note the "Related searches" section.
 These terms show semantic variations and adjacent topics that Google associates with your pillar.
 Add each related search to your keyword list, then search for those terms individually and repeat the process.
-You'll uncover dozens of cluster opportunities through this iterative approach.

 Group your extracted keywords by search intent categories: informational (learning), navigational (finding specific resources), commercial (comparing options), and transactional (ready to buy).
-Your pillar page typically addresses informational queries at a high level, while cluster pages target more specific intent within each category.
+Build a simple framework to map keywords to content:

 | Keyword | Search Intent | Content Type | Priority |